Incremental Learning of Structured Memory via Closed-Loop Transcription: Related Work

 In terms of {\em what information incremental learning relies on}, existing methods mainly fall into the following categories.

 \textbf{Regularization-based} methods introduce penalty terms designed to mitigate forgetting of previously trained tasks.
-For instance, Elastic Weight Consolidation (EWC) \cite{EWC} and Synaptic Intelligence (SI) \cite{SI} limit changes of model parameters deemed to be important for previous tasks by imposing a surrogate loss.
-Alternatively, learning without Forgetting (LwF) \cite{LwF} utilizes a knowledge distillation loss to prevent large drifts of the model weights during training on the current task.
-Although these methods, which all apply regularization on network parameters, have demonstrated competitive performance on task-IL scenarios, their performance does not transfer to the more challenging class-IL settings, as we show in our evaluations (Table \ref{tab1:mnist_cifar10}).
+For instance, Elastic Weight Consolidation (EWC) \citep{EWC} and Synaptic Intelligence (SI) \citep{SI} limit changes of model parameters deemed to be important for previous tasks by imposing a surrogate loss.
+Alternatively, Learning without Forgetting (LwF) \citep{LwF} utilizes a knowledge distillation loss to prevent large drifts of the model weights during training on the current task.
+Although these methods, which all apply regularization on network parameters, have demonstrated competitive performance on task-IL scenarios, our evaluations (Table \ref{tab1:mnist_cifar10}) show that their performance does not transfer to the more challenging class-IL settings.